MedPath

 Brief Summary

-This First-in-Human (FIH) Phase 1/2 study is designed to characterize the safety, tolerability, and pharmacological activity (as assessed by biomarker measurements) and to determine the optimal dose of mRNA-3927 in participants with genetically confirmed propionic acidemia (PA).
-After establishing a dose with acceptable safety and pharmacodynamic (PD) response in a Dose Optimization Group (Part 1) in participants ≥1 year of age, additional participants will be enrolled into the study in a Dose Expansion Group (Part 2) to allow for further characterization of the efficacy, safety, and PD of mRNA-3927.
+This 3-part, Phase 1/2 study is designed to characterize the safety, tolerability, and pharmacological activity (as assessed by biomarker measurements) and to determine the selected dose of mRNA-3927 in participants with genetically confirmed propionic acidemia (PA).
+After establishing a dose with an acceptable safety and pharmacodynamic (PD) response for participants ≥1 year of age in Part 1, participants will be enrolled in Part 2 (which will serve as the pivotal study) to allow for determination of the efficacy, safety, and PD of mRNA-3927.
 Part 3 will evaluate the safety, efficacy and PD response of mRNA-3927 in infants (\<1 year of age).

 Detailed Description